Submitted by Rusty Toth

 2012 Tevis season was soon upon us, and a new Tevis dream was formed.
 With encouragement from the people at EasyCare, we set a goal of completing in the top ten.
 As the dream became an aspiration, we set out to learn and absorb as much as we could.
 I would need to increase the skill and intensity of our training and nutrition program.
 I kept an open mind, I asked questions and I applied what worked for our horses.

 Our entire ride season building up to Tevis was a testing ground for what we were learning.
 We used a new electrolyte protocol developed by Heather and Jeremy Reynolds and tweaked it to fit our own personal horses.
-We did some excellent reading (4th Gear, by Dennis Summers) and followed sound advice from experts around us.
+We did some excellent reading and followed sound advice from experts around us.
 We built a training program that involved greater speed over shorter distances.
 All this new knowledge is useless unless you truly believe in your horse and yourself.
 With Garrett and Kevin’s unquestionable support, I started to believe the dream was achievable.

 Dream big; set a goal; do everything you can to achieve it.
 Surround yourself with people you respect and admire.
 Ask for help and accept it, take what you find works for you and apply it.
 Most importantly, believe.
 Believe that it can be done, that you and your horse are capable.